Let me guess…

 Then, take stock of which ones actually run an affiliate program.

-Lastly, sign up to all available affiliate programs, get your hands on your unique affiliate links, and start sharing them with your audience via all your digital marketing assets.
+Lastly, sign up for all available affiliate programs, get your hands on your unique affiliate links, and start sharing them with your audience via all your digital marketing assets.

 Now, every time someone makes a purchase through an affiliate link of yours, you’ll get paid a commission by the corresponding merchant.